 Young people get their heart health checked at Tam Anh Hospital.
 Photo: Anh Minh

 The initial symptoms of atrial fibrillation are not obvious.
-Therefore, patients are often subjective, especially young people, do not regularly have periodic health check-ups, causing the disease to progress severely, potentially leading to dangerous complications, threatening life.
+Therefore, patients are often subjective, especially young people, do not regularly have periodic health check-ups, causing the disease to progress seriously, potentially leading to dangerous complications, threatening life.

 If you have risk factors for atrial fibrillation, you should have regular health check-ups for early detection and timely treatment.
 Depending on the level of atrial fibrillation, the patient's general condition, age, and underlying medical conditions, the doctor will prescribe a treatment regimen with medication, surgical intervention, or other procedures.
 In addition, you should adjust your lifestyle to help the treatment process be more effective.